-Hey Jude Movie Review: Nivin Pauly-Shyamaprasad Team Is Back!
+Hey Jude Movie Review: An Endearing Film With Laudable Performances!

 Plot

-The story of Hey Jude revolves around a character named Jude, who is an odd ball.
+The story of Hey Jude revolves around a character named Jude, who is an oddball.
 Jude and his family originally belongs to Fort Kochi but later, they shift to Goa.
 Jude meets a girl named Crystal and the movie narrates their journey together.

 Meet the cast & crew members of Hey Jude here..